Historic counties of England: Nomenclature

 The name of a county often gives a clue to how it was formed, either as a division that took its name from a centre of administration, an ancient kingdom, or an area occupied by an ethnic group.
 The majority of English counties are in the first category, with the name formed by combining the central town with the suffix -shire, for example Yorkshire.
-Former kingdoms which became earldoms in the united England did not feature this formulation; so for Kent, Surrey and the Isle of Wight, the former kingdoms of the Jutes, -shire was not used.
-Counties ending in the suffix -sex, the former Saxon kingdoms, are also in this category.
+Counties that were originally Anglo-Saxon kingdoms did not feature this formulation (Kent, Sussex, Essex, Middlesex).
 Some of these names include compass directions.
-The third category includes counties such as Cornwall and Devon where the name corresponds to the tribes who inhabited the area.
+The third category includes counties such as Cornwall and Devon where the name corresponds to the tribes that inhabited the area.
 County Durham is anomalous in terms of naming and origin, not falling into any of the three categories.
 Instead, it was a diocese that was turned into the County Palatine of Durham, ruled by the Bishop of Durham.
 The expected form would otherwise be Durhamshire, but it was rarely used.

 There are customary abbreviations for many of the counties.
 In most cases, these consist of simple truncation, usually with an s at the end signifying -shire, such as Berks for Berkshire or Bucks for Buckinghamshire.
 Some abbreviations are not obvious, such as Salop for Shropshire, from the Norman-derived word for its county town Shrewsbury; Oxon for Oxfordshire, from Latin Oxonia (referring to both the county and the city of Oxford); Hants for Hampshire; and Northants for Northamptonshire.
 Counties can be prefixed with County of in official contexts with any -shire suffix dropped, such as County of Kent or County of York.
-There is similar usage in the single case of Berkshire, a county with a -shire suffix which is not named after a town and whose correct formation is County of Berks.
+An exception is made for Berkshire, a county with a -shire suffix which is not named after a town and whose official title has been Royal County of Berkshire since 1967.
 The -shire suffix was also appended for some counties, such as Devonshire, Dorsetshire and Somersetshire, despite their origin.
 For instance, there has been an Earl of Devonshire since 1603, and Duke of Devonshire since 1694.

+Definition

+The county boundaries of England have changed at various points throughout history.
+For instance, before 1888 some towns and cities had been made counties corporate, and Acts of Parliament had transferred areas between counties to eliminate exclaves.
+In addition, in Yorkshire and Lincolnshire, some functions undertaken by counties elsewhere were taken by lower-order subdivisions.
+Some county boundaries are also based on natural features which have changed over time.

+Due to the varying possible geographic definitions of English counties, the Historic Counties Trust creates a 'historic counties standard' which defines the boundaries historic counties as the boundaries existing immediately before the passing of the Counties (Detached Parts) Act 1844.
+The standard does, however, optionally define the detached parts of counties as either the county they are historically part of or the county they sit within.